Significance of Doing an HR Health Check / HR Audit for Your Organization

-It is possible to run the HR Health checks or HR Audits with many methodologies which may include diagnostic questionnaires, interviews, surveys, and workshops together with business and IT stakeholders.
+HR Health checks or HR Audits can be run using several different methodologies, including but not limited to, diagnostic questionnaires, interviews, surveys, and workshops together with business and IT stakeholders.

 Understanding the past